caribbeanwebdev/real-estate-app/README.md

 The API will run on http://localhost:3021/api

+Swagger UI will be on http://localhost:3021/api/swagger

 Plus, you can go to 'homelike-service' folder and create a `.env` based on `.env.example` to run  the project locally with `npm run dev`

+### 🔍 Running Tests

+Run at the root of the project:

+`npm run --prefix .\homelike-service\ test`